Fruit Bundt Cake Recipe

 • Add the flour mixture to the fruit mixture and blend well.

-• Pour into the prepared bundt pan and flatten it down, as well as you can, on the top.
+• First, lightly oil the bundt pan–I used coconut oil–then pour the cake batter into the prepared bundt pan and flatten it down, as well as you can, on the top.

 • Melt the apple jelly in the microwave and drizzle over the top of the cake.